ob-pfm/open-banking-demo/README.md

 const state = params.find((el) => el.indexOf('state') !== -1)?.split('=')[1]; // Extract the state from the URL
 ```

-In order to get the params of the url, the useLocation() hook was used and the three needed params for call th authorize method are extracted.
+In order to get the params of the url, the useLocation() hook was used and the three needed params for call the authorize method are extracted.

 ```javascript
 ...